HaraldBlab/edgeimpulse-projects/ei-gestures/README.md

-# Edge Impulse Example: stand-alone inferencing (Mbed OS)
+# Edge Impulse Example: Gestures

-This runs an exported impulse on any Mbed-enabled development board.
-See the documentation at [Running your impulse locally (Mbed)](https://docs.edgeimpulse.com/docs/running-your-impulse-mbed).
+This runs a trained model of the gestures sample and performs verifications.

+## The story
+I want ti get my hands on machine learning at the edge.
+This is the first example of edge immpulse to get in touch with their great technology.

+## Gestures
+** updown
+** wave
+** snake
+** idle

+## Platform
+Developed in mbed studio for the stm32l4 iot board.